Han nationalism: Han chauvinism

 Han chauvinism is described as a more radical form of Han nationalism by the Chinese Communist Party (CCP).
 The CCP chairman Mao Zedong coined the term in order to describe the chauvinism of the Han Chinese, first on 16 March 1953, in order to criticize the ethnocentrism that existed among the Han Chinese in China.
 In a party directive which was drafted for the Central Committee of the Chinese Communist Party titled "Criticize Han Chauvinism," Mao said, "In some places, the relations between nationalities are far from normal.
 For Communists, this is an intolerable situation.
 We must go to the root and criticize the Han chauvinist ideas which exist to a serious degree among many Party members and cadres ..."

 It appeared again in a 1956 speech, titled Ten Major Relations, Mao stated that "on the relationship between the Han ethnicity and minority ethnicities ... we put the emphasis on opposing Han chauvinism".
 This anti-chauvinistic idea is part of the People's Republic of China's zhonghua minzu conception of China as a multi-ethnic nation, both historically and in the present, which includes not only the Han but also 55 ethnic minorities.
-This is expressed in the constitution of the People's Republic of China, which states that China is a "unitary [multiethnic] state created jointly by the people of all its ethnicities" and "it is necessary to combat big [ethnic group] chauvinism, mainly Han chauvinism, and combat local [ethnic] national[ist] chauvinism".
+This is expressed in the constitution of China, which states that China is a "unitary [multiethnic] state created jointly by the people of all its ethnicities" and "it is necessary to combat big [ethnic group] chauvinism, mainly Han chauvinism, and combat local [ethnic] national[ist] chauvinism".

 The PRC's notions of Han chauvinism and China as a multicultural state have been subjected to criticism, mainly by the western media.
 One critical view is that the Han Chinese "are less homogeneous than official policy recognizes".
 Zhonghua minzu has been criticized as an invention of the 20th century, and was adopted by the Communist Party only to criticize the failures of the rival Kuomintang (KMT), which officially promoted zhonghua minzu as part of its nationalist ideology.
 Many policies have been made to give privilege to minority ethnicities, leading to grudges from some of the Han Chinese.
 Despite this, authorities in China have also denied the existence of racism or racial discrimination in China.

 In post-Mao China, Han chauvinism has been recognized as a threat by successive generations of its leadership, including the administration of CCP General Secretary Xi Jinping.
 However, Xi Jinping's concept of a Chinese Dream is believed to have distinctly Han dimensions, and it is also believed to support Han chauvinism even if it is unwittingly doing so.
 The fusion of traditional Han chauvinism with Chinese nationalism as practiced by the modern Chinese state has been described as Han-centrism.